dnkent/academic-kickstart/content/talk/math-workshop/index.md

 **Course lecture notes are available {{% staticref "files/math_camp_lectures_19.pdf" %}}here{{% /staticref %}}.** -->

-Course Description: The purpose of this workshop is to provide incoming first year Ph.D. students with some fundamental skills in various mathematical techniques that are used in political science, regardless of sub-specialty, and generally to prepare students for the first-year methods sequence.
+The purpose of this workshop is to provide incoming first year Ph.D. students with some fundamental skills in various mathematical techniques that are used in political science, regardless of sub-specialty, and generally to prepare students for the first-year methods sequence.
 The workshop is also open to continuing students who feel that they would gain from participating in the course.
-This year the course will begin on Monday August 5th and run every weekday until Friday August 16th.
-Class sessions are tentatively scheduled to run from 09:00-12:30 with approximately a 20-30 minute break in between two 1.5 hour sessions.
-In addition, an optional introductory sequence to R computing is provided.
+This year the course will begin on Monday August 10th and run every weekday until Friday August 21st.

-This workshop has a "semi-flipped" format, which means that I expect you to watch videos and do some reading ahead of each class.
-Each day I lecture on topics and sub-topics that I think need extra attention.
-Group work and other activities follow the lectures.
+In the past, classes have met in person for an extensive lecture, followed by students completing problem sets after class on their own.
+However, due to current circumstances, this year the class is being held in a "flipped" format.
+Students will complete the previous day's problem set and review the current day's course materials before our daily Zoom call.
+During this Zoom call -- from 9:00am -- 11:00am EST -- I will answers questions about the day's topics and we will work through the previous day's problem set as a group.
+These Zoom calls will be recorded and sent out to participating students so anyone can refer to the material if they are unable to attend or need additional clarification.

+For the last three days of class, we will also cover some introductory programming in R from 1:00 -- 2:00pm EST.

-Below is the schedule and the appropriate videos to watch before each session.
-These videos are meant to supplement textbook reading, and spur class discussion.
+Below is the schedule and the appropriate videos to watch before each session. <!-- These videos are meant to supplement textbook reading, and spur class discussion.
 All of the videos are freely available from Khan Academy and YouTube.
 These videos are a minimum for each topic; however, going through additional ones, particularly for advanced topics, is suggested.
 Also, keep in mind that videos get taken down all the time for various reasons.
-If one is not available, then please let me know and do your best to find a replacement.
+If one is not available, then please let me know and do your best to find a replacement.-->

 ### Day 1: Intro, Notation and Definitions, and Some Basic Mathematics